nearform/titus/packages/titus-infra-aws-mira/README.md

 The command will create a role with the permission to deploy the infrastructure and the codepipeline service.

-At the end of the deploy the output will show:
+At the end of the deployment, the output will show:

 ```
  ✅  Nf-TitusApp-Cicd